TimPasquini/BladesInTheDarkGenerators/README.md

 General operation info:

-Enter the number associated with the desired option to get an automatically generated description.
+If you're running the Master Generator, just enter the number associated with the desired option to get an automatically generated description for that menu item.

 Each generator exists as individual module that can be run from a terminal instance.
 Buildings and People require "common" or "rare" as a terminal argument to work correctly.

-For ease of modification of the various table contents, each table from the book is it's own .json file which gets imported as a python list.
+For ease of modification of the various table contents, each table from the book is its own .json file which gets imported as a python list.

-If the table options had more than one option for a given roll, they were split out so each is it's own entry.
+If the table options had more than one option for a given roll, they were split out so each is its own entry.

 Due to inconsistency on the tables, sometimes the output is imperfect in terms of case/tense/pronoun/etc.